PimenovAlexander/resources/technical-reference/contracts/pool.md

 ## POOLV3_START_BURN
 Opcode : **0x530b5f2c**

 Burn whole or part of nft.
 Can be called by anyone, but if not called be the owner - would fail later.
-This operation would compute the amount of the fees that the position is eligible to get andforwards a message to the NFT contract
+This operation would compute the amount of the fees that the position is eligible to get and then forwards a message to the [Position NFT](position_nft.md) contract

 | Mnemonic | Type | Description |
 | --- | --- | --- |